Sabryr/hpc-intro/_episodes/12-cluster.md

 promises to sit down with her in the morning to show her the way around the machine.
 The admin explains that Lola will use a small to mid-range HPC cluster.

+## Going remote

+First of all, the admin asks Lola to connect to the cluster.
+For this Lola needs to use a Program called the terminal (make sure you have this program in your laptop and refer the *setup* section for more details).
+The terminal is used to establish a connection with the cluster via the internet, so commands can be executed there.

 {% include figure.html url="" max-width="50%" file="/fig/connect-to-remote.svg"
  alt="Connect to cluster" caption="" %}

-## Going remote

-First of all, the admin asks Lola to connect to the super computer .

 The admin asks Lola to open
 a terminal on her laptop and type in the following commands:

 ~~~